IIIA-ML/alk/README.md

 Furthermore, it can automatically interrupt the search upon reaching a given confidence threshold and resume if so asked to.

 _ALK_ owes its speed to detecting and assessing only _true kNN candidates_ of the given _query_.
-Candidacy assessment is based on triangle inequality in metric spaces.
+Candidacy assessment is based on the triangle inequality in _metric spaces_.
 An instance in the problem space is evaluated only when it is deemed a candidate by _ALK_, hence the _lazy_.

 The algorithm is developed particularly for fast retrieval in _large-scale_ case bases where _temporally related cases_ form sequences.